Andre601/mkdocs-materialx/docs/contributing/reporting-a-bug.md

 Now, to the bug you want to report.
 Provide a clear, focused, specific, and concise summary of the bug you encountered.
-Explain why you think this is a bug that should be reported to Material for MkDocs, and not to one of its dependencies.[^3] Adhere to the following principles:
+Explain why you think this is a bug that should be reported to MaterialX for MkDocs, and not to one of its dependencies.[^3] Adhere to the following principles:

   [^3]: